 - Where Can I Go If I Need Medical Or Safety Help?

 Last year we made some Bonnaroovian-approved site improvements!
 There are hundreds of permanent, flushable toilets in Centeroo — try them out this year, we’re sure you’ll find them extremely pleasant.
 Flushable “vac” toilets will be available at each Plaza as well as permanent showers at some Plaza locations.

 SHOWERS (hours and cost):

-Showers can be found at most POD locations, indicated on your festival map.
-Showers are operated and cleaned by our very own shower fairies during hours of operations: Wednesday from 9pm – 12 am at PODs 2, 3 +10, and all locations will be open from Thursday – Sunday from 6am – 2am.
+Showers can be found at most Plaza locations, indicated on your festival map.
+Showers are operated and cleaned by our very own shower fairies during hours of operations: Wednesday from 9pm – 12 am at Plazas 2, 3 +10, and all locations will be open from Thursday – Sunday from 6am – 2am.
 On Monday, showers will be open from 6am – 11am.
 Showers cost $10 during peak hours (daily between 6am – 2pm and 6pm – 10pm), and we also offer $5 “happy hours” during off-peak hours (daily from 2 pm – 6 pm and 10 pm – 2 am).

 In addition, we will have port-a-John’s and set up throughout the campgrounds, Centeroo and the Main Venue.

 Where Can I Go If I Need Medical Or Safety Help?

 Medical and safety staff are on duty 24 hours a day at each Plaza, in Centeroo, and in the Main Venue.
 Check your festival map (COMING SOON) for specific locations.
 If you have any concerns, or you feel anything less than well, seek them out.
 And, as we said before, if you’re not sure whether it’s an emergency, act like it is.